ssamot/RL_notebook/RL.md

     * Features are colour of hair, height, smoking
     * Reward is -1000 (lung disease), 1 (healthy)
 * This would have been supervised learning if we knew the policy!
-* Let's see a possible example of data
-* Can you write down an example policy?

 ## Conclusion